scepman/scepman-docs/docs/architecture/device-directories.md

 ### Certificate Profiles

-Please also adjust the subject name on your needs as stated under [Broken link](broken-reference "mention").
+Please also adjust the subject name on your needs as stated under [Intune Certificate Deployment](../certificate-deployment/microsoft-intune/README.md "mention").

 Please note, that `CN={{DeviceId}}` is currently not supported for Android Enterprise Fully Managed, Dedicated and Corporate-Owned Work Profile as stated in [Microsoft docs](https://docs.microsoft.com/en-us/mem/intune/protect/certificates-profile-scep#create-a-scep-certificate-profile).
 If those device types are in use, think about checking both directories or only Azure AD.